Post-Quantum Encryption

 Does NoChat have post-quantum encryption today?

-What post-quantum algorithms does NoChat target?
+What post-quantum algorithms does NoChat use?

 What is 'harvest now, decrypt later'?